 Double Crochet into a Foundation Chain

 Let’s put what we just learned into practice!
-Let’s start by making dc stitches into a foundation chain.
-Make a slip knot and a row of chain stitches to begin.
+Let’s start by making these stitches into a foundation chain.

 - Chain 3 for the turning chain, and YO.
 The loop on the hook does not count as the first chain stitch.

-- Insert the hook into the 4th stitch from the hook.
+- Insert the hook into the fourth chain from the hook.

 - YO again and pull up a loop.